 When it comes to marketing your work, there’s no shortage of ways to spend money.
 There are entire books and online courses about how to use Facebook and Amazon ads, and that’s not even touching all the industry-specific places you can get a paid mention.
+There are more marketing strategies out there than you could try in a lifetime.

 It’s a confusing landscape to navigate, especially if you’re an indie author newbie looking to promote your first book.
 How much should you spend?
 And which paid ads are most worthwhile?